aiidateam/aiida-core/docs/source/howto/data.rst

 It is possible to query for data based on its relationship to another entity in the database.
 Imagine you are not interested in the calculation jobs themselves, but in one of the outputs they create.
-You can build upon your initial query for all ``CalcJobNode``'s in the database using the relationship of the output to the first step in the query:
+You can build upon your initial query for all  :class:`~aiida.orm.nodes.process.calculation.calcjob.CalcJobNode`'s in the database using the relationship of the output to the first step in the query:

 .. code-block::